eefanz05/FT_Sprint/README.md

 From this you will learn about input context mapping, function binding in C++ and some basic C++ logic.
 You can also see i have added a common style gate way mini game for you to play about with the mechanic you are making and could expand upon it.

-## Where yo find the relevant scripts
+## Where to find the relevant scripts

 We have two key components you need to place for this, input management components and the C++ scripts for the character.